 Choose from the following to find a site:

 Winter is a great time to enjoy recreating on your national forest.
 From skiing to snowmobiling, always be prepared for changing winter weather conditions.
 Many forest roads close Dec.
 1 - April 30; consult your motorized recreation use maps for more information.
-The condition of forest roads that remain open to travel during the winter/spring can change dramatically and without warning; wind, snow and rain events can substantially effect road and trail conditions causing hazards and obstructions to travel.
+The condition of forest roads that remain open to travel during the winter/spring can change dramatically and without warning; wind, snow and rain events can substantially affect road and trail conditions causing hazards and obstructions to travel.
 Please contact your local office before your trip.
 Here are a few tips for safe winter recreation.

 Several areas on the Forest are popular for sledding and innertubing.
 However, a fast ride downslope can end against a tree or even out into a busy highway, so use caution and pay attention!
 Use helmets, take changes of clothes, watch for signs of fatigue, and make time for rest and high energy snacks.